valuit-official/valuit-docs/docs/Tokenization/Asset Owner Info/securities-listing-compliance.md

             - **Action:** Automated enforcement of policies to ensure market integrity through smart contracts.
         8. Token Issuance and Management
             - **Requirement:** Issue ARTs to investors and manage the tokens in accordance with the white paper and MiCA regulations.
-            - **Action:** Use Valuit’s platform to handle the issuance and ongoing management of ARTs.
+            - **Action:** Use BlockRidge’s platform to handle the issuance and ongoing management of ARTs.

 ### Introduction to SPVs

 Special Purpose Vehicles (SPVs) are separate legal entities created to isolate financial risk, protect assets, and facilitate various financial transactions.
-In the Valuit ecosystem, SPVs are integral to our tokenization process, ensuring that assets are securely and efficiently managed.
+In the BlockRidge ecosystem, SPVs are integral to our tokenization process, ensuring that assets are securely and efficiently managed.

 ### Benefits of Using SPVs

 1. **Isolating Financial Risk:**
-    - SPVs created through Valuit allow companies to separate certain assets and liabilities from the parent company, reducing financial risk.
+    - SPVs created through BlockRidge allow companies to separate certain assets and liabilities from the parent company, reducing financial risk.
 By creating a distinct legal entity, the parent company can protect its core assets from potential financial losses associated with specific projects or investments.
 2. **Facilitating Structured-Finance Transactions:**
     - SPVs are used to attract equity and debt investors through securitization.
-They are commonly utilized in property deals, joint ventures, and other structured-finance transactions, making it easier to raise capital for specific projects within the Valuit ecosystem.
+They are commonly utilized in property deals, joint ventures, and other structured-finance transactions, making it easier to raise capital for specific projects within the BlockRidge ecosystem.
 3. **Creating a Bankruptcy-Remote Structure:**
 - As separate legal entities, SPVs are generally “bankruptcy remote,” meaning they can continue operating even if the parent company fails.
-This structure ensures that investors and creditors have a layer of protection, enhancing their confidence in the stability and resilience of the assets managed by Valuit.
+This structure ensures that investors and creditors have a layer of protection, enhancing their confidence in the stability and resilience of the assets managed by BlockRidge.
 1. **Raising Capital:**
     - SPVs are effective tools for raising capital for future projects.
-By ring-fencing funds for specific purposes, SPVs provide transparency and security to investors, enhancing their confidence and willingness to invest in Valuit's tokenized assets.
+By ring-fencing funds for specific purposes, SPVs provide transparency and security to investors, enhancing their confidence and willingness to invest in BlockRidge's tokenized assets.

 ### Key European Jurisdictions for SPVs